yamisama/AFDesignLoad/doc/source/file_format.rst

 of data, then 'Fill', indicating that the classes 'FilS' (FillSolid) and 'FilG' (FillGradient) might inherit from the base class 'Fill' (Fill).

 So far, this is just speculation, though.
+It does not explain why 'Fill' only shows up in the first swatch.

 PalV
 ----